getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

 applications at the Platform-as-a-Service (PaaS) layer.
 With three OpenShift offerings--OpenShift
 Online, OpenShift Enterprise, and OpenShift Origin--RedHat aims to claim a stake in various markets.

+### Three kinds of OpenShift

 The differences between the three offerings are best explained by identifying their primary purpose, which is either to compete with more-established alternatives or to grow by attracting contributors: